Paddlepop25/codeinstitute-boardgame-store/README.md

 - On larger screens, there are options on top of the navigation page for easy navigation on this website.
 On smaller screens, a hamburger on the center of the navigation bar provides a menu of options when it is clicked on

-- A search function is provided on the top center of the page that enable users to search for games and category
+- A search function is provided on the top center of the page that enable users to search for games by name, description or category

-- If the user gives an input that is not found, a sad faced kitty cat's face will be shown on the search result page.
-The user could input a new search to search for other games on the same page
+- If the user gives an input that is not found, a sad looking kitty cat will be shown on the page.
+The user could input a new search

 - An introductory message is given on the main page to explain the functions and purpose of the website

+- Flash messages are displayed on top of the home page (below the navbar) for certain successful or not successful actions such as adding to cart, removing from cart, logged in, etc

 - Four 'best sellers' games are featured in the homepage below the introductory message and a 'MORE INFO' button suggests a call-for-action from the users if they'd like to view more information.
-Also, a user could add this to the cart with a click on the 'ADD TO CART' button
+Also, a user could add the game to the cart with a click on the 'ADD TO CART' button

-- In the 'Cart' page, a display of games is available to the user to add more quantity to it and view the grand total price.
+- In the 'Cart' page, a display of games is available and the user could adjust the quantity of the game and view the grand total price.
+Delivery charges are automatically waived for orders above \$300.
 The user could remove the game too by clicking on the 'dustbin' icon or the 'X' icone depending what screen size the user is viewing the website on

-- If the user clicks on the 'Proceed to Checkout' button, a form is displayed asking for the user to fill in the particulars for shipment.
-On the click of the 'Submit Payment' button, payment is made and this is verified with a picture of a smilling puppy
+- If the user clicks on the 'PROCEED TO CHECKOUT' button, a form is displayed asking for the user to fill in the particulars for delivery.
+On the click of the 'SUBMIT PAYMENT' button, payment is made and this is verified with a picture of a smilling puppy when payment is successful

 - The user could view the entire game catalogue with a visit to the 'Shop' page.
-The games are sorted in alphabetical order for easy eye-search.
-The games are also sorted by categories for easy reference
+The games are sorted in alphabetical order in each category for easy reference

-- For superusers, a form is provided in the 'Add a Game' page where the user could fill up and add the game to the catalogue.
+- For superusers, a form is provided in the 'Add a Game' page where the user could fill up and add a game to the catalogue.
 The asterisks (*) imply that the fields are required to be filled before form submission

 - After the user fills in all fields and selects a picture to upload, upon clicking on the "ADD A GAME" button,  he/she is brought to the "shop" page where the latest game is added to the selected category.
 This way they could verify that their form submission is successful